Hands Nagoya: Recommended Shops and the Most Charming Items!

 通勤快速 (Commuter Express): These trains run during peak commute times in the morning and evening, and stop at fewer stations than rapid trains; they are used on routes such as the Chūō Line, Keiyō Line, and Saikyō Line.

-特別快速 (Special Rapid): These trains stop at even fewer stations than commuter express trains, and are used on routes like the Chūō Line and Sōbu Line.
+特別快速 (Special Rapid): These trains will only stop at major train stations, and are used on routes like the Chūō Line and Sōbu Line.
 There are varieties such as the commuter special rapid train, the Chūō special rapid train, and the Ōme special rapid train.

 Trains Which Require Additional Special Fares

-特急 (Limited Express): This train stops at the fewest stations, and will get you to your destination in a flash.
+特急 (Limited Express): These trains stops at the fewest stations, and will get you to your destination in a flash.
 You have to pay an additional fare to ride a limited express train.

 2. Train Types (Private Railways)